Giada De Laurentiis: Career

 In 2007, De Laurentiis appeared as a presenter at the inaugural Food Network Awards.
-In June 2007, she hosted a two-part Food Network special entitled Giada in Paradise, featuring the two locales of Santorini, Greece and Capri, Italy.
+In June 2007, she hosted a two-part Food Network special titled Giada in Paradise, featuring the two locales of Santorini, Greece and Capri, Italy.
 De Laurentiis also made several appearances as a guest judge on the third season of The Next Food Network Star, which aired in 2007.
 That year she was dubbed a "petite powerhouse" by Town & Country magazine, standing "just under five-foot two".
 In 2008, she won a Daytime Emmy Award for Outstanding Lifestyle Host.

 In 2008, De Laurentiis and the Barilla Group launched an Italian gourmet line under the Academia Barilla name—Barilla's first-ever gourmet celebrity product line.
 That same year, Giada at Home premiered, showing De Laurentiis in a kitchen preparing meals and parties for family and friends.
 The show is shot on a set that is very similar to her own home.
 She joined fellow chef Bobby Flay as a judge in season 7 of Food Network Star and took on a new role in season 8 as a team leader of five cooks competing against Bobby Flay's and Alton Brown's respective teams.

 In 2009, De Laurentiis became the voice of "Paulette", a character on the animated children's show Handy Manny.
 In early 2010, De Laurentiis came out with a line of kitchen supplies, exclusively for Target.
 That same year, CafeMom ranked her as #6 on their yearly "Sexiest Moms Alive" list.
 In June 2010, De Laurentiis became a regularly appearing mentor to the finalists on the popular Food Network competition show The Next Food Network Star.